SysKitTeam/docs-spdockit/known-issues/subscription-storage-metrics.md

 ---
 title: Storage Metrics report subscription
-description: This article describes a known issue related to Stroage Metrics subscriptions.
+description: The Storage Metrics report is unavailable for subscriptions.
 author: Iva Novoselic
 date: 25/5/2017
 ---

-__Summary:__ The main reason that this report cannot be used as a subscription is the sheer volume of data that would result if we were to expand all of the data.
+__Summary:__ The main reason that this report cannot be used as a subscription is the sheer volume of data that would result if all nodes were to be expanded.

-Notice also that the Expand All command for this report is disabled.
-Every time a node in the report is expanded, we are querying SharePoint for that level of content.
-The performance hit is negligible if you expand it manually node by node.
-But if we were to expand it all at once, it would likely consume all the resources available.
-Also, the exported pdf would be quite large and not easily viewable.
+Notice that the Expand All command for this report is disabled.
+Every time a node in the report is expanded, the SharePoint API is queried for that content.
+The performance hit is negligible when expanding nodes manually, node by node.
+If we were to expand all the nodes at once, it would likely consume all resources available on the server.
+Also, the exported pdf would be large and not easily viewable.

-The only way that the subscription feature would work is if we were to limit the number of levels it could be expanded when sending a subscription. e.g. the site collection size level.
-Anything lower would trigger a lot of SharePoint calls.
+The only way that the subscription feature would work is if the number of levels it expanded were severely limited when sending a subscription. e.g. the site collection size level.
+Anything lower would risk triggering too many SharePoint calls.

-We believed that such a limiting feature to the subscription of this report would limit the usefulness of the report, so we scrapped the idea.
+We believe that limiting the report when used as a subscription in such a way would render it useless, so we decided to rather not have it available at all for subscriptions.

 __Application version:__ 5.0.1.